jccpalmer/docs/docker/deluge.md

   	1. `mkdir docker/deluge`
 3. Create a config folder on Docker host.
 (File structure depends on installation and personal preferences.)
     1. `mkdir docker/deluge/config`
 4. Create a downloads folder if one does not already exist.
+(Important for mounting the SMB share properly!)
 	1. `mkdir downloads`
 5. Create a SMB credentials file.
     1. `nano ~/.smbcredentials`
 6. Insert the following into the blank file, making sure to use your own SMB credentials.
     1. `username=USERNAME`
     2. `password=PASSWORD`
-7. Set proper permissions for the credentials file.
+7. Exit the text editor and set proper permissions for the credentials file.
     1. `chmod 600 ~/.smbcredentials`
-8. Add the SMB share to the /etc/fstab file, appending a new line.
+8. Add the SMB share to the `/etc/fstab` file, appending a new line.
     1. `//SERVERIP/SHARENAME /MOUNTPOINT cifs credentials=/home/$USER/.smbcredentials 0 0`
     2. Example: `//192.168.1.100 /home/johnsmith/downloads cifs credentials=/home/johnsmith/.smbcredentials 0 0`
 9. If CIFS-utils is not installed, install it.